-elon musk is one of the most important entrepreneurs in the world. his companies are leading the way into the future. he has 21 million followers on twitter. but when i mentioned him in class a few days ago, i got the idea that he is not very well known in mexico. coincidentally, he was in the news last week for comments he made in his role as the ceo of tesla, an electric car producer.
+elon musk is one of the most important entrepreneurs in the world. his companies are leading the way into the future. he has 21 million followers on twitter. but when i mentioned him in class a few days ago, i got the idea that he is not very well known in mexico. coincidentally, he was in the news last week for comments he made to shareholders (partial owner, investor) in his role as the ceo of tesla, an electric car producer.

 elon musk (forbes)

 an article for money by brad tuttle had this headline

 Elon Musk Got Bored and Snippy on a Conference Call and It Cost Him Nearly $1 Billion

 get in the phrase get bored indicates a transformation from not bored to bored. snippy means condescending. disdainful. but why would this attitude cost musk so much money? tuttle explains